willm0602/nooro-todolist-backend/README.md

 switching out the port number and host for the database server if applicable.

-Then run `npx prisma generate` to generate the Prisma file
+Then run `npx prisma generate` to generate the database

 # How to run?